-The ballot for Nightingale Marrickville will be held closer to the completion of construction, which is expected in late 2023.
+The ballot for Nightingale Marrickville will be held closer to the completion of construction, which is expected in early 2024.

 Ahead of the ballot we will share more information about eligibility, dates for information sessions and how to enter the ballot.
 So if you’d like to know more, register your interest with us to keep updated on all things Nightingale Marrickville.